Blue And Gold Macaw

 Training Milestones for Blue and Gold Macaw

-Successful training for Blue and Gold Macaw respects this species's expert - very demanding trainability profile and natural friendly tendencies.
+The Blue and Gold Macaw's training curve tracks the breed's actual learning profile more than any trainer's method, which typically shows as expert - very demanding trainability and friendly tendencies.
 Weeks one through four: focus on establishing trust and learning your Blue and Gold Macaw's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any species-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Given Blue and Gold Macaw's more demanding training profile, professional guidance from an experienced trainer is highly recommended, especially during the first six months.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources